 The expected outcome or prognosis of breast cancer in a man is similar to that in a woman.
 The size and extent (stage) of the tumor are the most important factors.
-Early detection and treatment are very important for a cure.
+Of course, early detection and treatment are very important for a cure.

 Male Breast Cancer Research

 This study examined alcohol and risk of men’s breast cancer.
 It used 2,378 cases and 51,959 controls.